No Motivation? When It’s time to Be Concerned

 Lounging around the house in a tracksuit is actually normal behaviour post a big life change like a redundancy, breakup, or bereavement.
 It’s as if our mind needs a timeout to recuperate.

 It’s also normal during teenage years.
-The teenage brain and body are in flux during adolescence, and it and it can mean teenagers can feel spaced out, moody, and uninterested in such things as thinking about their future or cleaning their rooms.
+The teenage brain and body are in flux during adolescence.
+And it and it can mean teenagers can feel spaced out, moody, and uninterested in such things as thinking about their future or cleaning their rooms.

 If you took on a project at work you hate, or you agreed to plan a friend’s wedding but really didn’t want to, low motivation is your mind’s way of protesting.
 Your energy often returns when you get honest and ask for help, or quit the project.